What Is an Emergency Medical Technician?

 How Do I Pay for Emergency Medical Technician Training?

 Going into a training program full time can be a huge financial strain both in terms of the loss of wages while not working as well as the cost of the training itself.
-Fortunately, scholarships are furnished by the National Association of Emergency Medical Technicians (NAEMT) to help provide funding for hopeful EMTs who wish to serve our community.
+There are scholarships available from the National Association of Emergency Medical Technicians (NAEMT).
+These scholarships help provide funding for hopeful EMTs who wish to serve our community.

 - EMT-Basic students are eligible for up to $500.